Ever had trouble finding Japanese recipes that were easy to make?

 Type of rice used (brown rice vs. sushi rice)

 The Japanese are very specific about the type of rice they use, and they usually use a particular variety of short-grain rice that is perfectly seasoned with sugar, rice vinegar, and salt.

 Levels of complexity

 Western sushi, on the other hand, they are stuffed with toppings and fillings, which comprise different varieties of fish, vegetables, and any other thing that can fit in the sushi roll.

-Then the sushi has some vegetables and avocado on the inside—this can be compared to the American burgers or sandwich that can hold different things whenever possible.
+Then the sushi has some vegetables and avocado on the inside—this can be compared to the American burgers or sandwiches that can hold different things whenever possible.

 The rolling technique